Call for Papers

 Bursaries for Graduate Students

-The Society and the University of Richmond are making available a number of bursaries to graduate students to facilitate participation in the conference.
-Four bursaries worth approximately $550 each will be available to graduate students.
+The Society is making available a limited number of bursaries to graduate students to facilitate participation in the conference.
+Bursaries worth approximately $750 each will be available to graduate students.

 In order to apply, please so indicate when submitting your proposal to give a paper or to take part in the New Research Forum.
 Please also include a statement, 300-400 words in length, that situates your proposal within your wider research trajectory and explains how participation in the Haskins Society conference will aid both your academic and career-development goals.